payatu/vuln-nodejs-app/solutions/solutions.md

 </html>
 ```

-1. Open the HTML file in victim browser and you will see a popup "Password update Successfull!".
+2. Open the HTML file in the victim browser and you will see a popup "Password update Successful!".

 ### Vulnerable Code

 **Request endpoint, method, content-type**